French cruiser Du Chayla: 1903–1933

 The ship remained in service with the squadron in 1903.
 Du Chayla was once again assigned to the Mediterranean Squadron in 1904.
 She remained in service with the unit in 1905, and in late March, she and the cruiser Linois were present in Tangier during a visit by the German armored cruiser Friedrich Carl and the passenger steamer SS Hamburg, which had the German Kaiser Wilhelm II aboard.
 The visit precipitated the First Moroccan Crisis between France and Germany.
 She was still assigned to the Mediterranean Squadron the following year.
 She was present for a naval review in Marseille on 16 September with elements of the Mediterranean Squadron.
 She took part in the fleet maneuvers that year, which began on 6 July with the concentration of the Northern and Mediterranean Squadrons in Algiers.
-The maneuvers were conducted in the western Mediterranean, alternating between ports in French North Africa and Toulon and Marseilles, France, and concluding on 4 August.
+The maneuvers were conducted in the western Mediterranean, alternating between ports in French North Africa and Toulon and Marseille, France, and concluding on 4 August.
 She remained in the Mediterranean Squadron in 1907, by which time the cruiser strength had been reduced to three armored cruisers and the protected cruiser Lalande.

 Du Chayla was present for the 1907 fleet maneuvers, which again saw the Northern and Mediterranean Squadrons unite for large-scale operations held off the coast of French Morocco and in the western Mediterranean.
 The exercises consisted of three phases and began on 2 July and concluded on 30 July.
 In early August, the ship supported the landing of French soldiers at Casablanca in French Morocco.
 Rebels in French Morocco had seized control of the city and murdered several Europeans, which led to a request for support.
 Galilée was sent to put a landing party ashore, and she sent a force of 75 men into the city on 5 August.
 While the men were fighting their way to the French consulate, Galilée was joined by Du Chayla, and the two cruisers then bombarded the port and the fortress in the city, killing around 200.
 Additional French forces arrived by 9 August and sent a larger force of 3,000 sailors ashore.
 The rebels made a major assault on the French forces the next day, but intense fire support from the French warships drove them off with heavy losses.
 She remained on station in Morocco in 1908, nominally part of the Mediterranean Squadron.
 She was still assigned to the Morocco Division in 1911, by which time she had been joined by the protected cruiser Cosmao.